mongodb/docs/source/includes/mms-console-hosted-users.rst

-You can grant users access to your group in the "Users" section of the MMS console.
-Click on the ``+ ADD USER`` icon next to your account name and enter their email in the dialogue.
+You can grant users access to your group in the :guilabel:`Users` section of the MMS console.
+Click on the :guilabel:`+ ADD USER` icon next to your account name and enter their email in the dialogue.
 If the console finds a
 connected account, MMS will automatically add the user to the MMS